What You Need to Know About the New FAFSA

 A student in a classroom looks into the camera between taking notes during a class.

-The new FAFSA is faster, easier, and more accessible.
-See how you can get federal financial aid for your education — including Pell Grants — with this new streamlined version of the application.
+Recent changes to the FAFSA have made it faster, easier, and more accessible.
+See how you can get federal financial aid for your education — including Pell Grants — with this streamlined version of the application.

-The new FAFSA now open!
+The 2025-2026 FAFSA is scheduled to open to all applicants on or before December 1.
 Reach out to the experts at the Office of Financial Aid and Scholarships to get all your questions answered before submitting your application for federal student aid.

 Originally passed by Congress in 2021, the FAFSA Simplification Act has made qualifying for federal student aid more accessible than ever.